 Soon after its formation, the competition became affectionately known as "The Big Brownlow Comp" and thanks to the 'invite a friend' rule membership progressively grew to 24.

-Each year as the number of competition participants grew, so too did the 'creative' ideas for improving the concept, often brainstormed by vocal & imbibed attendees at the Lunch.
+Each year as the number of competition participants grew, so too did the 'creative' ideas for improving the concept, often brainstormed by vocal and imbibed attendees at the Lunch.

 Tribute to 'Carji' Greeves